-Angel Place was a major lobby upgrade to modernise both the internal and external portions of the lobby.
-The construction of the project was set up as two individual stages detailed below with milestone stages.
+Angel Place is a major lobby upgrade to modernise both the internal and external portions of the lobby.
+The construction of the project has been set up as 2 Individual stages detailed below with milestone stages.

 STAGE 1

 Stage 1A - Refurbishment of the north western mezzanine area with the provision of a new multifunction space and management office, new spiral staircase and amenities upgrade to mezzanine level, ground and lower ground.